mealieff/hsd-gab/README.md

 - **`main.py`**
   Reads in NPY arrays and trains/outputs svm classification results.
 See argument parser details for adjusting parameters for multilabel classification.
 Usually run in batches using ```run_all_evaluations.sh```

-  This script is used for single label methods.
-Can use argument parsing to set parameters and utilize dev set to adjust parameters.
-Needs debugging.

 ### Data Files
 - **`ghc_train.tsv`** and **`ghc_test.tsv`**
   Training and testing datasets from the Gab Hate Speech Corpus: https://osf.io/edua3/.